 The 27-year-old enjoyed a superb first season in the competition under Mark Rudan at Phoenix, taking out the Hyundai A-League 2018/19 Goalkeeper of the Year award.

 SIGNING NEWS: Phoenix star Kurto swaps Wellington for Western United

 He had joined Wellington in 2018 after moving from Eredivisie outfit Roda JC.

 Bolstering Western United FC's defensive ranks is the former Melbourne City and Newcastle Jets defender, who inked his deal with Western United on the 7th of March.

-Chapman, an Australian youth international, where he established himself as a K-League regular for both Incheon United and Pohang Steelers.
+Chapman, an Australia youth international, has spent the last couple of seasons in Korea, where he established himself as a K-League regular for Incheon United and Pohang Steelers.

 SIGNING NEWS: Chapman joins Western United